 - Loans in active forbearance or deferment.
-Deferred balance due to a documented hardship may remain open.
-Without documented hardship, deferred amounts must be paid through closing.

-- Loans with negative amortization.

-- Reverse mortgages.

-- Balloon loans that the balloon payment comes due during the amortization period of the 2nd loan.

-- Private Party.
+Deferred balances from modifications seasoned greater than 12 months may remain open.
+If seasoned less than or equal to 12 months, deferred balances must be paid through closing. - Loans with negative amortization. - Reverse mortgages. - Balloon loans that the balloon payment comes due during the amortization period of the 2nd loan. - Mortgages not reporting on credit report (see 6.5 Housing History below) - Private Party.